SUBRNETTING PRACTICE FOR NETWORKING ENGINEERS

 Next question

-Make sure you do enough practice to better understand subnetting.
+Make sure you do enough practice to understand subnetting.
 Do not relent until you master it.
 It gets easier with more practice.

 Conclusions